RocketRace/rocketrace.github.io/decadv-2024.md

 ## Day 1

 By the way, these updates will be in chronological order.
-Even though it's better for catching updates it seems easier to read through as a whole this way.
+Even though it's worse for catching updates it seems easier to read through as a whole.

 I've had this idea floating in my head for a little bit now:
 [the Library of Babel in its modern form][babel website] is still ultimately